 Looking back on my dating life, there are some mistakes I made which prevented me from meeting more qualified people to date.
 This is a personal list, so these won’t apply to everyone, but I hope you’ll find something helpful here.
 If I could go back in time, I’d fix these top five dating mistakes of mine.

-1. Not Having a Wingman When Going Out to Meet New People
+1. Not Having a Wingman or Wingwoman When Going Out to Meet New People

 Women usually go out in groups so they don’t have this problem, however, they often end up being “closed off” in tight circles of conversation which are nearly impenetrable.
 That’s great f you don’t want anyone else to talk to you.
 But, if you want to meet new people, don’t be so focused on each other all night.
 Break up from time to time.
 Go to the restroom separately.
 This will make it much less intimidating for guys to meet you.